Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Introduction

-Usually, these restrictions are argued on the basis of epistemic motivations, such as which observables may or may not be accessible or reliably implemented by a given observer or physicist in a given scenario~\cite{Stanf_Enc_phil24,Jaynes_1957}, henceforth termed an \textit{agent}.
+Usually, these restrictions are argued on the basis of epistemic motivations, such as which observables may or may not be accessible or reliably implemented by a given observer or physicist in a given scenario, henceforth termed an \textit{agent}.
 Thus, different restricted sets, $\mathcal{A}_R$ and $\mathcal{A}'_R$, may be seen as viable choices of observables for different agents.
-Since physical systems evolve independent of what is practically knowable, such restricted sets of observable algebras cannot be utilized to construct any objective notion of irreversibility or equilibration, a notion which should remain valid for all possible observables and hence all possible agents investigating a given quantum system~\cite{Stanf_Enc_phil24,Jaynes_1957}.
+Since physical systems evolve independent of what is practically knowable, such restricted sets of observable algebras cannot be utilized to construct any objective notion of irreversibility or equilibration, a notion which should remain valid, independent of any restriction on observables and hence valid for all possible agents investigating a given quantum system~\cite{aritroPhD,Jaynes_1957,Jaynes_1957_2}.
+It is in this sense we define objectivity, while subjective statements necessarily impose ignorance assumptions (on particular agents) such as by imposing restrictions on observables or on the discernibility of certain states.
 As argued above, such constructions also necessarily ignore single system dynamics and is unable to describe or explain the dynamical emergence of irreversibility in a single, isolated quantum system, in the thermodynamic limit.
 Finally, within the confines of the axioms of standard quantum theory, the question of whether a given observable and quantum system thermalizes or not, has been argued to be (G\"odel) undecidable, impeding any axiomatic proof of such statements~\cite{Undecidibility2021}.

 Motivated by these issues, in this article we take an alternative view, that quantum theory is an effective theory and its dynamical equations require corrections or modifications to accurately describe systems with large number of degrees of freedom, i.e. for systems approaching the thermodynamic limit.
-We will show that in implementing this viewpoint with physical consistency, we recover not only both an objective description of thermalization (for all possible observables) and a description of single system irreversibility, but also, the dynamical emergence of equilibrium statistical mechanics.
+We will show that in implementing this viewpoint with physical consistency, we recover not only an objective description of thermalization and single system irreversibility, but also, the dynamical emergence of equilibrium statistical mechanics.